tetigi/gnome-chompski/PLAN.md

 - Conversations are stored in memory.
 Don't need anything special there.
 - Conversations are stored per user.
 - Prompts:
   - !chat <topic/subject/prompt> - starts a new chat from fresh.
 Clears old state.
   - !ask <question> - ask the teacher a question
   - !cases <word> - gets all the cases for a particular word
   - !ex <word> - get example sentences of usage of a particular word

 Should be easy enough.

 ### Next steps:

 1. ~Tidy up code to get ready for proper integration~
-2. Add handlers for the commands above
+2. ~Add handlers for the commands above~
-3. ... that's it?
-Should be pretty simple
+3. Create a proper abstraction for the GPT piece
+4. Pull out the main conversation state flow
+5. Hook it all together.